dsward2/macSVG/README.md

 <img src="https://cdn.rawgit.com/dsward2/macSVG/7cf2b09884673e1bb65a0a9ab5df184741bb7c65/README_images/macsvg-logo-animation.svg?sanitize=true" width="660" height="105">

-**October, 2019 – [macSVG v1.1.5 is the current release.](https://github.com/dsward2/macSVG/releases/).
-The next release is under development.
-It will not fully support Dark Mode, but it does contain several updates for macOS 10.15 Catalina, and some bug fixes.
-A Share button will be added as a convenient way to preview the current SVG file on an iPhone via AirDrop and macSVG's built-in HTTP server.**
+**December 9, 2019 – This release of macSVG contains several bug fixes and a couple of new features.**

+**The tool panel now contains a Share button.
+It can be used with AirDrop to quickly open the current SVG document on an iPhone, iPad or another Mac.**

+**The user interface for managing animation elements has been improved for setting the keyTimes, keySplines and keyPoints attributes.
+This change makes it easier to set linear/ease-in/ease-out animation timings.**

 <hr>